 At Member level, the Member Development Group comprising of five Councillors representing all political parties assesses and guides the training requirements of Members.
 Induction training, regular Member information sessions, training for committee chairs, and external training is provided.
 In addition the Council was re-accredited with the Member Development Charter in November 2014 for its Member training and development arrangements.
-The Council will seek further re-accreditation during 2018.
+The Member Development Group has deferred making a decision on whether to recommend the Council seek re-accreditation of the charter pending more information becoming available on the progress of local government reorganisation.